SCC News

 Automobile other-than-collision insurance coverage, often called "comprehensive" insurance coverage, helps pay to repair or replace vehicles if they are stolen or damaged by such things as fire, water, wind, hail, vandalism, glass breakage, falling objects or contact with an animal.

-• Contact your insurance company or agent as soon as possible after the danger or risk has passed.
+• Once the danger or risk has passed, contact your insurance company or agent as soon as possible.

-• Take photos of your damaged property once it is safe to do so.
+• Take reasonable steps to prevent further damage to your property once it is safe to do so.

 The Bureau offers free consumer guides for homeowners and commercial property owners with information about what to do when a disaster strikes.
 These and many other consumer insurance guides are available on the Bureau’s website at scc.virginia.gov/pages/Insurance.